openethereum/fether/packages/fether-react/src/Onboarding/termsAndConditions.md

 **Software updates**

 Fether may automatically download and install updates from time to time from Parity Technologies.
-These updates are designed to improve, enhance and further develop Fether and may take the form of bug fixes, enhanced functions, new software modules and completely new versions.
+These updates are designed to improve, enhance and further develop Fether and may take the form of bug fixes, enhanced functions, new software modules, and completely new versions.
 You agree to receive such updates (and permit Parity Technologies to deliver these to you) as part of your use of Fether and Parity Technologies&#39; Products.

 **Ending your relationship with Parity Technologies**